Making and Canning Homemade Sauerkraut in a Crock

 Once your sauerkraut has completed its fermentation process you can either place it in the fridge for immediate consumption or you can preserve it by canning it.

-Place the filled jars into the water bath canner and process them for 20 minutes if at sea level.
+Place the filled jars into a boiling water bath canner with warm water and process them for 20 minutes if at sea level.
 (Remember to adjust your processing time if higher than 1000 feet elevation.

-Once your sauerkraut has completed its processing time in the boiling water bath canner take the jars out and set them on the counter, spacing them about an inch apart, for 24 hours to cool and completely seal.
+Once your sauerkraut has completed its processing time in the boiling water bath canner take the jars out and set them on a heat resistant surface, spacing them about an inch apart for 24 hours to cool and completely seal.

-If you have any questions about canning with the boiling water canner and how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.
+If you have any questions about canning with the boiling water canner and how to adjust the pressure or processing time for altitude, take a look at my canning basics videos.